Carney proposes record spending plans - Delaware State News

-DOVER — Gov. John Carney’s proposed spending plan represents the largest operating and largest capital budget in state history.
+DOVER — Gov. John Carney’s proposed spending plan contains the largest operating and largest capital budgets in state history.
 It contains a $500 pay raise for most state employees, allocates $30 million to support the fight against COVID-19 and sets aside $50 million for clean water projects and another $50 million for new Family Court facilities in Kent and Sussex counties.

 At $4.71 billion, the operating budget would be a 4% increase over the current $4.53 billion spending plan, which expires June 30.
 Gov. Carney proposed a $4.63 billion budget last year before coronavirus hit the state, driving new expenses and cutting revenues.